Century III Mall: Decline

-Post Closure

 On April 17, 2019, it was announced that a redevelopment plan was coming to the mall.
 By June, it was reported that the mall was boarded up and the future of the mall remained unclear.
-Owners indicated that the largely vacant mall would be torn down in March 2020 with the exception of JCPenney, which would've remained open.
+Owners indicated that the largely vacant mall would be torn down in March 2020 with the exception of JCPenney which would have remained open.
 In place, a mixed-use development was planned for the site.
 The plan called for incorporating retail, dining and entertainment attractions as well as a hotel, office space and residential units.